 A source code could be downloaded from here.

-Sometimes in BizTalk the artifact visibility can be global.
-We place the artifacts in different assemblies and it doesn't change visibility.
-We place the artifacts in different BizTalk applications and it doesn't change visibility.
+But sometimes in BizTalk the artifact visibility can be global.
+We place the artifacts in different assemblies and it doesn't limit the global visibility.
+We place the artifacts in different BizTalk applications and it doesn't limit the global visibility.

-Let’s talk about the schemas.
+I am talking about schemas.
 In my previous post BizTalk: Internals: namespaces I've shown that schemas have additional parameter, the Xml [target] namespace.
 Why it is so important?

 The BizTalk receives messages on the Receive Locations.
 Theoretically messages are just the byte arrays.
 But the BizTalk frequently has to do additional tasks like changing the message format from the one system format to another.
-That means the message should be received in an known format.
-Without knowing the format the BizTalk cannot make a transformation.
-The BizTalk message internal format is an Xml or a byte array.
-Here I am talking about the messages in the Xml format.
+In this case a message should be received in the well-known format.
+Without knowing the message format the BizTalk cannot make not the message validation nor the message transformation.
+(The BizTalk message internal format is an Xml or a byte array.
+Here I am talking about the messages in the Xml format.)

 So the Xml messages are received by the Receive port as the byte arrays and should be parsed into Xml format.
 The XMLReceive pipeline makes this transformation.
 The first thing the XMLReceive makes, it searches a Xml namespace and a root node.
 Those two parameters create a MessageType parameter with is promoted as a context parameter.

-So the first step is to find a Xml namespace and a root node inside the byte array regardless of anything else, the second step is to find out the Xml schema, then this schema is used to parse the whole message into Xml format.
+So the first step is to find a Xml namespace and a root node inside the byte array regardless of anything else, the second step is to find out the Xml schema inside the schema repository, then this schema is used to parse the whole message into Xml format.

 Now we are discussing the second step, how the BizTalk is searching the right schema.